We’re home to those with special needs and

 the longest-running CSA farm in the county.

 Homefields is an award-winning non-profit organization dedicated to creating new life options for people who have disabilities.
 A modern ranch and 1800s farmhouse are the homes, and a 23-acre farm is the stage.
-Hundreds of people who have a disability or other barrier to traditional employment have engaged at our Farm, growing chemical-free produce for community shareholders.
+Hundreds of people who have a disability or other barrier to traditional employment have engaged at our Farm, growing organically-minded produce for community shareholders.
 Six adults with intellectual and developmental disabilities call us “Home”.

 Our first residents moved here over 20 years ago, and the companies we partner with have been here since the beginning.
 Annual fundraisers attract loyal attendees.
 Homefields’ roots are wide and deep.